safernandez666/TelegramBot/README.md

 # Telegram IoC Bot :robot:

-Add your IoC to your Antivirus Console & Firewall by a message.
+Add your IoC to your Antivirus and Firewall Console by message.
+The Bot will take care of the hard work.

+You can also keep updated with the list of Vulnerabilities of each day.

 ### Create your bot with BotFather & generate your Token